pepesrz91/flourish_code_challenge/README.md

 ```
 **IMPORTANT: You must use the return token in Authentication on the request headers for the following enpoints**

-Add the <mark>token</mark> string and send in Authentication Header prefixed with <marker>Bearer</marker> followed by a space
-like the following example:
+Add the token string prefixed with **Bearer** in the Authorization header like the following example:

 ```json
 {